employment

 Required Education and Experience

-Strong knowledge of astronomy and a passion for science communication.
+A passion for science communication.

-Excellent customer service skills and the ability to engage with visitors.
+Customer service skills and the ability to engage with visitors.

-Valid Oregon driver’s license.
+Valid Oregon driver’s license or reliable transportation.

 Preferred Education and Experience